UBC-MDS/mathdistops/README.md

     $ poetry run pytest
 ```

-To get a the code covergage reporting, run this command:
+To get a the code coverage reporting, run this command:

 ```bash
     $ poetry run pytest --cov=mathdistops